Private Professional Patient Advocates Week

 or health navigators,

-case managers, care coordinators, doulas and others; all
+case or care managers, doulas and others; all

 names that represent someone who works